xcelt/smart-home/README.md

 In future iterations, improvements to the code can be made according to the suggestions as shown in the screenshots.

-Given the time constraints and the simplified scope of a POC, this program is meant to simulate storing encrypted file data and establishing a secure connection between client (hub) and server (device_service) for encrypted communication.

 ![pytest_output](./images/device_test_output.png)

-Unit tests have been written using unittest and tested using pytest.
+Unit tests have been written using _unittest_ (Pytest, 2015) and tested using _pytest_ (Python, 2023).
 As shown in the screenshot above, all tests pass.

+Given the time constraints and the simplified scope of a POC, this program is meant to simulate storing encrypted file data and establishing a secure connection between client (hub) and server (device_service) for encrypted communication.

 ### Security Testing